sndaba/sndaba/README.md

-### Hi there 👋
+### Hi there 👋 Welcome

 I'm Simi.
-Welcome to my Github.
-I work on Machine Learning, Data Science using Python and R programming.
+I work on Machine Learning and Data Science using Python and R programming.
 Have a look at my repositories.

 <!--